joaoaraujo1/Kaggle---Traveling-Santa-2018/README.md

 ## Bonus ##

 ### Simulated Annealing 3.5 ###
+( File: SimAnnOptV2.m )
 By the end of the competition, I tried a different kind of approach to local search algorithms with Simulated Annealing.
 In my implementation, the user can decide the number of initializations, runs ("reheats"), temperature and cooling schedule.
 I have also added a customizable tabu list to be able to induce more or less exploration in the annealing process.
 To the regular SA algorithm, I added a customizable 3.5-opt that runs when the temperature reaches 0.
 I was not able to fully test/optimize this implementation due to the large number of parameters to fine-tune.
 Therefore this code was not very useful for the competition.
 It's quite cool though.
-File: SimAnnOptV2.m
+To create the Neighbours structure mentioned in the SA 3.5 file, refer to CreateNeighbours.m.

 ![sa 1](https://user-images.githubusercontent.com/40466329/51651797-39106d00-1f85-11e9-8d6a-be4fa6bf91af.gif)

+(Perturbation of an initial solution across different temperatures T)

 ### Path Visualization ###
+( File PathVisualization.m )
 A script that allows a neat visualization of the map, tour and the penalty edges.
-File PathVisualization.m

 ![tourvisual](https://user-images.githubusercontent.com/40466329/51650540-850ce300-1f80-11e9-903f-83518f237a23.jpg)